SASSA SRD Status Check - R370 Grant 2026

 What is SASSA and Why Does it Matter?

-The South African Social Security Agency (SASSA) is a vital government organization established to ensure the efficient and effective management of social assistance in South Africa.
-Since its inception in 2005, SASSA has been responsible for administering social grants to millions of South Africans who qualify for financial assistance.
-The agency plays a crucial role in poverty alleviation and social welfare, providing monthly grants to eligible citizens including older persons, people with disabilities, children, and those facing temporary financial hardship.
+The South African Social Security Agency (SASSA) is a government organization that manages social assistance programs across South Africa.
+Established in 2005, the agency distributes monthly grants to millions of South Africans who meet eligibility requirements for financial support.
+These grants serve as an essential safety net, helping older persons, people with disabilities, children, and those experiencing temporary financial hardship.

 Disability Grant: The Disability Grant provides R2,190 per month to South African citizens, permanent residents, or refugees who are between 18 and 59 years old and unable to work due to a physical or mental disability.
 The disability must be confirmed by a medical assessment conducted by a doctor appointed by SASSA.
 This grant can be either temporary (if your disability is expected to improve within 12 months) or permanent (if your disability is expected to last more than a year or is permanent).
 Like the Older Persons Grant, you must pass a means test to qualify.
 The application process requires completing a medical assessment form that must be filled out by your doctor, along with supporting medical records that document your disability.
 For detailed information, read our complete Disability Grant guide.